v11580/SugaR-AI/README.md

 	If you configure 16, the engine will only play 16 moves (if available).

 ## Experience Tools
 The "SugaR AI Experience Tools" is a small +.exe file that performs functions to create, modify, and defrag experience files.
-Operations on a folder with 50MB of pgn files can be completed in fewer than four seconds.
+Operations on a folder with 50MB of pgn files can be completed in fewer than four seconds (using an i5 6th generation intel processor).

 ## A note on classical and NNUE evaluation